sergeymusenko/3S_order_grid/README.md

 of orders and total margin for position.<br>
 Also you can set Martingale in % and logarithmic orders offset coefficient.<br>
-You can just print it in console or use this code as a module to get order grid as a dictionary then you can use it to set limit orders at real Crypto Exchange.<br>
+You can just print it in console or use this code as a module to get order grid as a dictionary then you can use it to set limit orders at real Crypto Exchange.

+Small note about SHORT/LONG.
+This is a DCA strategy so if you plan to open LONG position you need "SHORT" price grid.
+Then you start position gaining while price goes down.
+And vice versa for SHORT position you need "LONG" price grid.

 Have a good profit!

 https://github.com/sergeymusenko/3S_order_grid